ROCm/rccl/docs/source/api.rst

 Collection Communication Operations
 -----------------------------------
- * Collective communication operations must be called separately for each
- * communicator in a communicator clique.
+Collective communication operations must be called separately for each communicator in a communicator clique.

- *
- * They return when operations have been enqueued on the hip stream.
+They return when operations have been enqueued on the hipstream.
- *

 Since they may perform inter-CPU synchronization, each call has to be done from a different thread or process, or need to use Group Semantics (see below).

+.. doxygenfunction:: ncclReduce

 Library Functions